FasterXML/jackson/README.md

 ### Reporting security vulnerabilities

-The recommended mechanism for reporting possible security vulnerabilities is to use [Tidelift security contact](https://tidelift.com/security); Tidelift will route all reports via their system to maintainers of relevant package(s); you will not need to be a Tidelift subscriber to file reports.
+The recommended mechanism for reporting possible security vulnerabilities follows so-called "Coordinated Disclosure Plan" (see [definition of DCP](https://vuls.cert.org/confluence/display/Wiki/Coordinated+Vulnerability+Disclosure+Guidance) for general idea).
+The first step is to file a [Tidelift security contact](https://tidelift.com/security):
+Tidelift will route all reports via their system to maintainers of relevant package(s), and start the process that will evaluate concern and issue possible fixes, send update notices and so on.
+Note that you do not need to be a Tidelift subscriber to file a security contact.

 Alternatively you may also report possible vulnerabilities to `info` at fasterxml dot com mailing address.
 Note that filing an issue to go with report is fine, but if you do that please